munificent/craftinginterpreters/book/introduction.md

 your own.
 They will make you research other languages, figure out how to implement features or otherwise get you to strike out on your own.

-Boldly attack them and you'll come away with a broader understanding and possibly a few bumps and scrapes.
-Or skip them if you just want to stay inside the comfy confines of the tour bus.
+Vanquish them and you'll come away with a broader understanding and possibly a few bumps and scrapes.
+Or skip them if you want to stay inside the comfy confines of the tour bus.
 It's your book.

 ### Design notes

 Most "programming language" books are strictly programming language *implementation* books.
 They rarely discuss how one might happen to *design* the language being implemented.
-This book is half guilty of that.
-I already did the work to design Lox so you don't have to.

-Focusing on implementation is fun because it is so <span name="benchmark">crisply-defined</span>.
-We programmers seem to have an affinity for things that are black and white.
-Taking an existing language's test suite and cranking out a new implementation that makes all the tests pass is the ultimate idealized software engineering project, and deeply satisfying.
-Especially when it runs faster than the previous implementation.
+Implementation is fun because it is so <span name="benchmark">precisely defined</span>.
+We programmers seem to have an affinity for things that are black and white, ones and zeroes.

 <aside name="benchmark">

 I know a lot of language hackers who whose careers are based on this.
 You slide a language spec under their door, wait a few months, and code and benchmark results come out.

 </aside>

-I don't know about you, but I think the world only needs so many implementations of <span name="fortran">FORTRAN 77</span>.
-At some point, you end up designing a new language.
-And once you start playing *that* game, then the softer, human side of the equation becomes paramount.
-Things like what features are easy to learn, how to balance innovation and familiarity, which syntaxes are easier to read.
+Personally, I think the world only needs so many implementations of <span name="fortran">FORTRAN 77</span>.
+At some point, you find yourself designing a *new* language.
+Once you start playing *that* game, then the softer, human side of the equation becomes paramount.
+Things like what features are easy to learn, how to balance innovation and familiarity, what syntax is more readable and to whom.

 <aside name="fortran">